Jedediah Berry

 ―J. M. Miro, bestselling author of Ordinary Monsters

-“With The Naming Song, Jedediah Berry offers a Genesis wrapped up in a Revelation―a mysterious, poetic, and invigorating post-apocalyptic adventure saga about how things can be reborn, and in some cases remade, after they have been undone.”
+“With The Naming Song, Jedediah Berry offers a Genesis wrapped up in a Revelation―a mysterious, poetic, and invigorating post-apocalyptic adventure saga about how things can be reborn, and in some cases remade, after they have been undone.
+It's rare that a novel this substantial is also this strange and this fun.”

 ―Kevin Brockmeier, author of The Ghost Variations